the-norman-sicily-project/website/site/content/posts/Christinas-Experience.md

 ---
 title: "Christina's Experience"
-date: 2020-01-24T14:07:58-05:00
+date: 2019-11-29T17:19:58-05:00
 draft: false
-tags: ["post"]
+tags: ["Family", "Heritage", "Geraci", "Christina"]
 ---

-# Christina's Experience

 Sustainability, accessibility, and storytelling are at the heart of *The Norman Sicily Project*.
-Earlier this year Professor of History Dawn Hayes received a prestigious grant from the National Endowment for the Humanities&#39; Humanities Collections and Reference Resources program for her project, “Documenting the Past, Triaging the Present and Assessing the Future: A Prototype for Sicily’s Norman Heritage, ca. 1061-1194.”
+Earlier this year Professor of History Dawn Hayes received a prestigious grant from the National Endowment for the Humanities' Humanities Collections and Reference Resources program for her project, “Documenting the Past, Triaging the Present and Assessing the Future: A Prototype for Sicily’s Norman Heritage, ca. 1061-1194.”
 When I received an email from Dr. Hayes congratulating me on receiving a position as a Media and Metadata Assistant to work on the